Harmonic Persistent Homology: Introduction

-Characteristics of the short sequencing reads frequently results in them being mapped to multiple reference genomes in the database, even under very strict matching criteria.
-Thus when the database organisms are very similar to each other there is usually a substantial dearth of reads assigned to unique organisms.
-As a consequence, most solution pipelines yield mapping results that are riddled with false positives.
-In fact, in (microbial) simulation studies we find that often a large percentage of the predicted potential organisms, using standard pipelines from literature, are false positives.
-A recent benchmark study found the number of species reported for the same sample varying by orders of magnitude, depending on the classifier used [6].
-Popular methods for metagenomic read classification include Kraken [7], CLARK [8], MetaPhlAn [9] and others.

-Topological data analysis (TDA) is emerging as a promising approach for analyzing large genomic datasets for a variety of questions [10–12], with already demonstrated applications in evolutionary biology, cancer genomics, and analysis of complex diseases.
-TDA extracts information from the geometric structure of data; in our application the structure is defined by the relationships between sequencing reads and organisms in a reference database.

-Based primarily on the patterns of co-mapping of reads to the organisms in a reference database, we use a subcomplex of a Barycentric subdivision complex to model the multi-way maps of reads, along with the extent of read coverage on the respective organisms.
-This subcomplex allows a natural mapping of our problem to homology computation and interpretation.
-We test this approach on the special scenario (dearth of uniquely mapped reads) and find that using an appropriate voting function on the typical bar diagrams of TDA, we can sort the organisms to separate true positives from false positives.
-We postulate that augmenting the bar diagram with the harmonic barcode information might lead to a better separation of true positives from false positives. }

 The rest of the paper is organized as follows.
 In Section~\ref{sec:harmonic-homology}, we give the necessary mathematical background and define harmonic homology spaces and prove their basic properties, including a key theorem (Theorem~\ref{thm:stability-homology}) bounding the distance between harmonic homology subspaces of two simplicial complexes in terms of the difference between the two simplicial complexes.
 In Section~\ref{sec:harmonic-persistent-homology}, we define harmonic persistent homology, harmonic bar codes and prove three stability theorems (Theorems~\ref{thm:stable}, \ref{thm:stable-persistent}, \ref{thm:stable-persistent-terminal}).
-Finally, in Section~\ref{sec:essential}, we prove that harmonic representatives maximize relative essential content (Theorem~\ref{thm:essential}). \hide{ In Section~\ref{sec:conclusion} we discuss future work and some open problems.
-Finally, for the ease of the reader we included some basic facts from linear algebra and simplicial homology theory that we need in the paper in appendices \ref{appendix:linear} and \ref{appendix:simplicial}. }
+Finally, in Section~\ref{sec:essential}, we prove that harmonic representatives maximize relative essential content (Theorem~\ref{thm:essential}).